hedora 4 months ago

 The US has a sugar free oreo slurpee that sounds terrible.
 I’d like to see the ingredient list for it!

-• redwall_hp 4 hours ago
+• redwall_hp 4 months ago

 Fast food places often have non-branded ones.